qiime2/docs/source/tutorials/phylogeny.rst

    you can drag and drop your associated ``alignment.qza`` (the one you used to build the phylogeny) or a relevent ``taxonomy.qza`` file onto the iTOL tree visualization.
-This will allow you to directly view the sequence alignment or taxonomy alongside the phylogeny. :sunglasses:
+This will allow you to directly view the sequence alignment or taxonomy alongside the phylogeny. 🕶️

 raxml
 -----